craighurley/ansible-roles/shell/README.md

-# Ansible role: bash
+# Ansible role: shell

-Configure bash for all users.
+Configure shell for all users.

 ## Requirements